 Along with the institutional efforts, experts` attention to the preparedness and awareness generation also reflected in The Straits Times, the leading newspapers of Singapore.
 In February, some perceptions of experts tried to make the citizen aware by focusing on authorities' recommendations on frequent washing of hands with soap and water might serve as a better safeguard.
 At the same time, experts also attempted to make the government prepared by urging that Singaporeans need to play an essential role in minimizing the risks of spread locally.
 It emphasized that the virus knows no borders and that distance does not matter in the age of globalization and air travel.
 After February, when the number of cases was overwhelmed in March, the newspaper's editorials imposed the warning that COVID-19 will not be the last pandemic.
 Therefore, experts advised that states can and should plan now on how to meet the next challenge.
 Editorial extended its concern by stating that healthcare systems are in danger of being overwhelmed in some countries that never imagined they would face with a crisis of such proportions.

-Social Welfare and Humanity
+Social welfare and humanity

 In early February, The Straits Times started to urge social welfare and humanity related issues associated with the outbreak of COVID-19.
 In fact, from early February, people in different parts of the world started to express their hates and discriminating attitudes to the Chinese people, since Wuhan city of China was the epicenter of the virus.
 Editorials published in leading Singaporean newspapers considered this sensitive issue, and they warned at the very early stage of the outbreak that "creeping discrimination in Singapore is in danger of feeding into a malevolent international pattern.
-Sentiments against citizens of China have emerged among some groups (Straitstimes, February 5, 2020),".
-Editorials appreciated different forms of public supports.
-Support of GrabCare to help healthcare workers travel to and from healthcare facilities, donations of different forms such as Courage Fund all are mentioned in the editorial to highlight and appreciate the humanitarian efforts of people and organizations.
+Sentiments against citizens of China have emerged among some groups (Straits Times, February 5, 2020)," Editorials appreciated different forms of public supports.
+The support of GrabCare helped healthcare workers to travel to and from healthcare facilities, donations of different forms such as Courage Fund, etc., with all are mentioned in the editorial to highlight and appreciate the humanitarian efforts of people and organizations.

 From March, along with different approaches of donation and supports to the front line workers dealing with the outbreaks and for the general people, there were humanitarian initiatives from the Singapore government too.
 The government initiated to take a one-month pay cut to show solidarity with Singaporeans coping with the COVID-19 outbreak.
 At the same time, public officers on the front line got up to one extra month of special bonus in recognition of their efforts in battling the COVID-19 disease.
-Newspapers` editorials urged for social responsibility to safeguard public health and warn that fear and panic has also led to selfish acts of self-protection.
+Newspaper editorials have urged social responsibility to safeguard public health and have warned that fear and panic has also led to selfish acts of self-protection.
 In the last part of March, The Straits Times experts also initiated to raise hope to readers by stating how people and neighbors in different parts of the world were extending mental supports to each other.

-Governance and Institutions
+Governance and institutions

 Just after the detection of the first case of COVID-19 in Singapore, the Government and different institutional initiatives started to emerge.
 The study already pointed out that the Singapore Ministry of Health issued a health alert that patients with pneumonia and recent travel to Hubei Province should screen for SARS-CoV-2 (COVID-19) infection, and all suspected individuals were isolated.
-Extensive contact tracing followed by quarantine of asymptomatic contacts and hospital isolation and screening of symptomatic contacts strictly enforced (Young et al., 2020).
+Extensive contact tracing has been undertaken followed by the quarantine of asymptomatic contacts, and hospital isolation and screening of symptomatic contacts with all strictly enforced (Young et al., 2020).